feathersjs/docs/guides/offline-first/configure-publication.md

 both the previous and the new contents of the record, to see if it used to belong or if it now belongs to the publication.

-You can stash the current value of a record inside the hook object, before mutating it, with:
+You can stash the current value of a record inside the context object, before mutating it, with:
 ```javascript
 module.exports = {
   before: {